oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 </style>
 ```

 Each `.vue` file has three parts.
 The `<template>` contains the HTML template of the view or component.
-Here, you have created a Bootstrap navigation bar that contains several links and buttons to log in or out.
+Here, you have created a Bootstrap navigation bar with links and buttons to log in or out.
 The `<script>` section contains the component logic.
 In this case, most of the code handles authentication.
 Finally, the `<style>` section contains the CSS styles for the component.

-When the Vue application was created, the wizard should have initialized several default views and components.
-In this application, you will not be using any components outside the `src/views` folder.
-You can feel free to delete `src/components/HelloWorld.vue`.
-Now, open `src/views/Home.vue` and replace the contents with the following code.
+When the Vue application was created, the wizard initialized several default views and components.
+In this application, you will not use any components outside the `src/views` folder, so you can delete `src/components/HelloWorld.vue`.
+Now, open `src/views/Home.vue` and replace the contents with the following code:

 {% raw %}
 ```html